 Orbán is resorting to something he had never done before.

-Apart from dealing astrological sums to his cronies and loyalists Orbán is emptying the budget in yet another way: by taking on record debt, cutting taxes, returning last years’ taxes to and good old-fashioned handouts to pensioners.
+Apart from dealing astrological sums to his cronies and loyalists Orbán is emptying the budget in yet another way: by taking on record debt, cutting taxes, returning last years’ taxes to parents and good old-fashioned handouts to pensioners.

 Before the April 2022 elections it is: